Charles Bronson: 1975–1989: Action film star

-1990 to 1999: final roles to retirement
+1990–1999: Final roles to retirement

 Bronson declined the role of Curly Washburn in City Slickers (1991).

-In 1991, Bronson acted in The Indian Runner, directed by Sean Penn.
+In 1991, Bronson appeared in a supporting role in The Indian Runner, directed by Sean Penn.
 Starring David Morse and Viggo Mortensen, it is generally positively received.
-Roger Ebert of the Chicago Sun-Times said that Bronson performance "is a performance of quiet, sure power.
+Roger Ebert of the Chicago Sun-Times said that Bronson gave "a performance of quiet, sure power.
 After his recent string of brainless revenge thrillers, I wondered if Bronson had sort of given up on acting, and was just going through the motions.
 Here he is so good it is impossible to think of another actor one would have preferred in his place".

 In 1991, Bronson acted in ABC's TV movie Yes, Virginia, There Is a Santa Claus, directed by Charles Jarrott.
 It is a fictionalized account on how the widely republished editorial by the same name written in 1897 came to be.
 In the holiday drama, Bronson plays Francis Pharcellus Church, a reporter assigned to reply to a letter by a young girl, whose family is in despair facing a bleak Christmas.
 Linda Renaud of The Hollywood Reporter wrote that Bronson "cast totally against type, is thoroughly convincing as the distraught newspaperman".

 In 1993, Bronson was paired with Dana Delany to lead in the CBS television film Donato and Daughter, directed by Rod Holcomb.
 In it, Bronson plays Delany's father, and are both cops assigned to investigate a serial killer.
 In Kay Gardella's review published in The Gazette she says "Delany and Bronson work well together.
 Bronson shows a warmer, more caring side than his usual tough-guy image allows.
 And Delany, as attractive as ever, is crisp and efficient as a cop."

 Also that year, he acted against type playing the antagonist in Michael Anderson's television film The Sea Wolf, an adaptation of the novel by the same name, with the lead played by Christopher Reeve.
-About playing the main villain Bronson had reservations, and said "I was a little worried about all of the dialogue.
+About playing the main villain, Bronson had reservations, and said "I was a little worried about all of the dialogue.
 I don't usually do that much talking in movies.
 And this is a bad guy.
 A really bad guy."
 Ray Loynd of The Los Angeles Times wrote that "Bronson playing what's probably his first thinking's man heavy seems right at home."

 Bronson's last starring role in a theatrically released film was 1994's Death Wish V: The Face of Death.
 The film received unfavorable reviews, many feeling that film was dull, too gory, with Bronson bored of playing that role again.

 From 1995 to 1999, Bronson acted in a trilogy of TV movies as Commissioner Paul Fein, the patriarch of a family of law enforcers.
 They were Family of Cops (1995), Breach of Faith: A Family of Cops 2 (1997), and Family of Cops 3 (1999).

 Bronson's health deteriorated in his later years, and he retired from acting after undergoing hip replacement surgery in August 1998.